 About

-I'm a Lecturer in Programming Language Foundations at the University of Glasgow School of Computing Science.
+I'm a Lecturer in Programming Language Foundations at the University of Glasgow School of Computing Science, where I am a proud member and acting lead of the Programming Languages Theme.
+I am also Glasgow's representative to the Scottish Programming Languages Institute.

-Previously, I was a researcher on the STARDUST project, investigating behavioural types for actor systems, working with Simon Gay and Phil Trinder.
+Previously, I was a researcher on the STARDUST project (on which I am now a co-investigator), researching behavioural types for actor systems with Simon Gay and Phil Trinder.
 Before that, I spent 6 years at the University of Edinburgh School of Informatics, first as a PhD student in the Centre for Doctoral Training in Pervasive Parallelism working with Sam Lindley and Philip Wadler, and second as a Research Software Engineer working with James Cheney.

 Contact